CSSUoB/cssuob.github.io/tex.md

   - name: Ballot TeX
     path: tex_ballot.png
     description: >
       TeX exercising their democratic rights as a CSS member.
-Stickers are handed out at our AGM.
+Stickers are handed out at our elections.
     ratio: 1.109

 ---